 Prevents Iron Leaching into Food

-Pure cast iron cookware is unsafe as it interacts with and leaches into the food being cooked.
+Pure cast iron cookware can be unsafe as it interacts with and leaches iron into the food being cooked.
 This can result in higher iron levels being present in our blood.
 However, enamel coated cast iron cookware is safe-to-use and healthy to cook in, as there is no fear of the cooked food interacting with the iron.

 Prevents Food Burning